 If financial sector players want to avoid the same fate as Kodak in 2012, these unprecedented times present a great opportunity for them to reinvent themselves and design innovative solutions that address the specific needs of underserved populations.
 The way in which we react to this opportunity could make the fintech industry more sensitive, supportive, inclusive, and with a greater capacity to respond to crises.
 Such a future will give us another kind of “Kodak moment” – one that we can remember proudly.

-With support from UK aid and JPMorgan Chase & Co., over the next three years Catalyst Fund will accelerate 30 early-stage inclusive fintech startups in Kenya, South Africa, Nigeria, India and Mexico.
+Over the next three years, Catalyst Fund will support 30 early-stage inclusive fintech startups in Kenya, South Africa, Nigeria, India and Mexico.
 In each country we will become deeply ingrained in the innovation ecosystems in order to build the support networks that these inclusive fintech startups will need to scale their impact.
 As we begin our work in Mexico, we are excited to see a united community with so much interest in developing technological solutions that improve the financial health of those who, until now, have been invisible to the financial system.